RegExp

 .lastIndex

-, we must be careful with many algorithms that .lastIndex
+, then we must ensure that .lastIndex

 is zero at the beginning.
 Otherwise, we may get unexpected results: